Skip to content

 0.002–0.005 in.
 (0.05–0.13 mm)

 CNC spindles are aligned perpendicular to the table within 0.0002 in. per foot.
 Any face milled in a single setup is inherently perpendicular to the datum face sitting on the vise jaws.
 Cost risk comes from thin walls that deflect during cutting.
+In metric terms, the machine alignment is about 0.005 mm per foot.

 Circular runout on turned diameters